TexZK/hexrec/README.rst

 Development
 ===========

-To run the all tests run:
+To run the all the tests:

 .. code-block:: sh

-    $ tox
+    $ tox --skip-missing-interpreters

 Note, to combine the coverage data from all the tox environments run: